-The Porter-Cologne Water Quality Control Act (California Water Code Sections 13000-16104) (Porter-Cologne Act) provides the basis for water quality regulation within California and defines water quality objectives as the limits or levels of water constituents that are established for reasonable protection of beneficial uses.
-The SWRCB administers water rights, water pollution control, and water quality functions throughout the state, while the local water boards (in this case, LARWQCB) conducts planning, permitting, and enforcement activities.
-The Porter-Cologne Act requires the LARWQCB to establish water quality objectives, while acknowledging that water quality may be changed to some degree without unreasonably affecting beneficial uses.
+The Porter-Cologne Act requires the Los Angeles Regional Water Quality Control Board (LARWQCB) to establish water quality objectives, while acknowledging that water quality may be changed to some degree without unreasonably affecting beneficial uses.
 Beneficial uses, together with the corresponding water quality objectives, are defined as standards, per federal regulations.
 Therefore, the regional plans form the regulatory standards for meeting state and federal requirements for water quality control.
 Changes in water quality are only allowed if the change is consistent with the maximum beneficial use designated by the state, does not unreasonably affect the present or anticipated beneficial uses, and does not result in water quality less than that prescribed in the water quality control plans.